andrea-t94/hash-table/README.md

 ## TO DO

-1. continue building hash table with common hash
-2. add extra requirements
+1. create a package
-3. test hash function requirements
+3. prepare custom hash function requirements